seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 # An interesting way to answer FizzBuzz with one line of code
-*or... how to excessively use array methods/ternary operators and alientate co-workers*
+*or... how to excessively use es6 syntax and alientate co-workers*

 ## WARNING: you probably shouldnt use this in an interview, but you might learn something cool (?)